-Chances are this isn’t the first “cold calling tips” post you’ve read.
-There are TONS of sales tips and techniques all over the Internet.
+This probably isn’t the first cold calling post you’ve read.
+There are TONS of sales tips and techniques all over the Internet about cold calling.

 In fact, try Googling “cold calling tips” to see what I mean.
 Millions of cold calling articles will appear.